rjdurlin42/mariokartrev_2_team_4/Documentation/Signoffs/Resistance_System_Control.md

 #### Actuator Driving Voltage

 The utilized actuator is rated for operation at 12 VDC.
-The control circuit must be capable of providing this voltage to the actuator.
+The control circuit must be capable of providing this voltage to the actuator during operation, so the absolute value of the voltage across the actuator while the system is in either of the two possible on states (foreward and reverse) shall be constrained to 12 V +/- 1 %, assuming the power subsystem provides an input voltage regulated to 12 VDC.

 #### Current Capability